Employers must understand the withholding tax framework that applies when processing and computing payroll in the Philippines!

 - Alphalist of Minimum Wage Earners (declared and certified using BIR Form No. 2316).

-So, BIR Form 1604-C relating to the year 2020 must be filed by 31 January 2021.
+So, for example, BIR Form 1604-C relating to the year 2021 must be filed by 31 January 2022!

 As with other tax compliance returns in the Philippines, BIR Form 1604-C can be filed via the various filing systems made available by the BIR.

 Employers can file through the BIR’s eFPS or eBIR Forms systems for tax compliance.

 In one of our previous articles on taxation for corporations in the Philippines, we explained how each of these tax compliance filing systems work and how the BIR’s online filing system can be used by companies to ensure the most efficient mechanism for filing taxes in the Philippines.

 CloudCfo – Computing Payroll for Startups and SMEs in the Philippines

 CloudCfo is an expert provider of payroll processing and payroll computation services specifically for companies here in the Philippines.

 Do you need payroll services for your PH business?
 Are you scaling and looking for a cost-effective and operationally efficient solution for ensuring that your payroll obligations are performed accurately and on time every week, every month, every quarter and every year?

 When we perform payroll at CloudCfo, we use the latest cloud solutions to ensure businesses can benefit from a digital, efficient and 100% transparent payroll solution here in the Philippines.